trufflesuite/trufflesuite.com/public/docs/getting_started/project.md

 Once completed, you'll now have a project structure with the following items:

-* `app/` - directory where your application files go by default.
-This includes recommended folders for Javascript files and stylesheets, but you have free reign over how this folder is used, if at all.
 * `contracts/` - directory where Truffle expects to find solidity contracts.
 * `migrations/` - directory to place scriptable deployment files.
 * `test/` - location of test files for testing your application and contracts.
 * `truffle.js` - your main Truffle configuration file.

-# Default Project: MetaCoin
+# Default Contracts: MetaCoin

-By default, `truffle init` gives you a demo application called MetaCoin which acts like an alt-coin built inside Ethereum.
-You can use this project to learn quickly while navigating through the Getting Started guide, or delete these files and build a project of your own.
+By default, `truffle init` gives you a set of example contracts (`MetaCoin` and `ConvertLib`) which act like a simple alt-coin built on top of Ethereum.
+You can use these contracts to learn quickly while navigating through the Getting Started guide, or delete these files and build a project of your own.